hasura/graphql-engine/README.md

 - [Twitter](https://twitter.com/hasurahq)
 - [Email](mailto:build@hasura.io)

 We are committed to fostering an open and welcoming environment in the community.
-Please see the [Code of Conduct](code-of-conduct.md) (*adapted from the [Contributor Covenant](https://www.contributor-covenant.org])*).
+Please see the [Code of Conduct](code-of-conduct.md).

 ## Contributing